gigasquid/chemical-computing/README.md

 ## Gamma Chemical Programming

 The prime program that we were just exploring is an example of a _Gamma Program_.
-It was the first model of computation for a chemical model proposedaround 1986.
+It was the first model of computation for a chemical model proposed around 1986.
 The hallmarks of a gamma program are:

 - Reaction rules that work on multisets of _molecule elements_
-- Reaction rules are made up of a condition and a action
+- Reaction rules are made up of a condition and an action
 - Execution takes place when the reaction replaces the elements with new elements from reaction result
 - The result of the Gamma program is obtained when the solution reaches a steady-state.